 We investigate the environmental aspects prior to acquiring new businesses and land through M&As as part of due diligence.
-We investigate all sites, and not only manufacturing sites, to confirm that there are no problems involving things such as soil and groundwater pollution and hazardous wastes prior to entering into new contractual agreements.
+We investigate all sites, and not only manufacturing sites, to confirm whether there are any problems involving things such as soil and groundwater pollution and hazardous wastes prior to entering into new contractual agreements.

 Soil and Groundwater Remediation

 Epson is pumping and treating groundwater contaminated by chlorinated organic solvents at several sites in Japan, including at its Head Office.
 In addition, we have barriers in place to prevent further contamination.
-In addition, treated wastewater discharged into sewers is monitored to ensure that it remains within 1/1000th of the discharge standard (0.1 mg/liter).
+The concentration of trichlorethylene in groundwater is under long-term management and is moving toward compliance with environmental standards.

 Site Groundwater Data and Remediation Methods

 Groundwater trichloroethylene concentration trend (annual average in wells with highest concentration at each site)

 |Suwa-Minami||mg/L||0.045||0.041||0.048||Barrier, pump and treat, monitoring|

 * Amounts of Head Office in FY2016/2017 and Shiojiri in FY2017 differ from those in Sustainability Report 2016/2017.